cosmos/cosmos-sdk/docs/architecture/adr-007-specialization-groups.md

 creation of a decentralized Computer Emergency Response Team (dCERT), whose members would be elected by a governing community and would fulfill the role of coordinating the community under emergency situations.
-This thinking can be further abstracted into the concept of "blockchain specialization groups".
+This thinking can be further abstracted into the conception of "blockchain specialization groups".

 The creation of these groups are the beginning of specialization capabilities